open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 stored.
 Exponential histograms use a `SimpleFixedSizeExemplarReservoir` with a pool size equal to the number of buckets up to a max of `20`.

-See [Changing the ExemplarReservoir for a Metric](#changing-the-exemplarreservoir-for-a-metric) for details on how to use the View API to change `ExemplarReservoir`s for a Metric.
+See [Change the ExemplarReservoir](#change-the-exemplarreservoir) for details on how to use the View API to change `ExemplarReservoir`s for an instrument.

-See [Building your own exemplar reservoir](../extending-the-sdk/README.md#exemplarreservoir) for details on how to implement custom `ExemplarReservoir`s.
+See [Building your own ExemplarReservoir](../extending-the-sdk/README.md#exemplarreservoir) for details on how to implement custom `ExemplarReservoir`s.

 ### Instrumentation